XavierBerger/RPi-Monitor/README.md

 ### Other information

-All articles realated to RPi-Monitor are gathered into the page [RPi-Monitor Overview](http://rpi-experiences.blogspot.fr/p/rpi-monitor-articles.html).
+All articles related to RPi-Monitor are gathered into the page [RPi-Monitor Overview](http://rpi-experiences.blogspot.fr/p/rpi-monitor-articles.html).

 Frequently Asked Question find answer into the [FAQ](http://rpi-experiences.blogspot.fr/p/rpi-monitor-faq.html) page.

 ### Development

-Github is used to perform versionning of development and also to backup the development progress of future releases.
+GitHub is used to perform versioning of development and also to backup the development progress of future releases.

 The branch **master** contains the latest stable version.